Judgment No. 3903

 Jugement(s) TAOIT: 2124, 3041, 3617

-duty to substantiate decision; termination; judicial review
+duty to substantiate decision; termination of employment; judicial review

 [T]here is no evidence in the record to support the assertion that a review of the requirements of newly created positions was undertaken to ascertain whether the complainant had the necessary qualifications for any of those positions.
 It would be expected that the complainant would have at least been informed that other options had been considered.
 More importantly, it is also noted that the possible options considered were limited to the newly created positions as a result of the restructuring.
 The duty contemplated in the case law is aimed at finding other employment within the broader organisation and is not limited to newly created positions as a result of restructuring.
 As stated in the case law, the failure to explore with the complainant other possible options within the Court was a breach of the ICC’s duty to treat the complainant with dignity and respect (see, for example, Judgment 2902, under 14).